How accident cases involving RVs work - A lawyer explains

 Types of RVs

-Additionally, they’re not just used for camping, as many people may assume.
-Some people even use them as mobile offices.
+RVs aren't just used for camping, as many people may assume.
+Some people live in them for some or all of the year, and may even use them as mobile offices.
 Some of the differing types of RVs include:

 - Class A Motor homes